 Pros & Cons: Ducted Air Conditioning vs Split System

 Now that you know the key differences between each air conditioning type, it’s time to consider the pros and cons of ducted air conditioning vs split system and which one could be potentially the best for your home.

 |Ducted Air Con||

 |Split System Air Con||

-It seems as though the two options are rather balanced in terms of pros and cons, making it impossible to discern if one is the better option.
-It’s really a trade-off between costs and benefits.
+It seems as though the two options are rather balanced in terms of pros and cons, making it hard to discern if one is the better option.
+It’s really a trade-off between costs and benefits in the context of your living situation.
 If you want to easily cool your entire home and aren’t concerned about the costs involved, then a ducted air conditioner is certainly your best bet.
 But if you’re working to a budget and can live with only cooling one or two rooms, then a split system air conditioner will do the job just fine, and save you a few bucks.

 Also keep in mind that the kind of property you live in will impact which type of air conditioning system is best for you.
 Your house may not even be able to accommodate one of these systems, making the choice a rather simple one!
 If your home can accommodate either system, however, it’ll really come down to how much you’re willing to spend up front, and how much of your house you’re looking to cool.
 Furthermore, if you’re in a modern apartment block, then chances are you already have a ducted air conditioning system.